jpvelez/transit-future/_posts/2013-09-30-solutionnn.md

 ---
 published: true
-pagetype: quote
+pagetype: quote map textright
 layout: fullpage
 bgcolor: 013ADF
+image: transitmap2
 ---

-### For decades, game-changing plans for transit projects have gathered dust because they've lacked funding.
+## For decades, plans for game-changing transit projects have gathered dust because they've lacked funding.

 ## But now, There's a new way to fund their construction.

 #It's time for Transit Future.